ahoys/logscribe/readme.md

 ```
 ## Settings

-These are global settings for LogScribe.
+These are the optional global settings for LogScribe.
 Set them as your project initializes.

 ### setLogDirPath(value: string): void
 Sets a directory path for the log files.
 The application must have a writing permission to the path and the path must exist.